nancyqn-thompsong9/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 Focus on writing clean, readable code first and optimize only when necessary.
 Complicated optimizations can often make code harder to understand and maintain, leading to more bugs and difficulties in the long run.
 It's better to have working software that can be easily modified and improved than to waste time optimizing something that may not even be a bottleneck.

+# 2023-12-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance can be important, it should not be done prematurely or without careful consideration.
+It's often better to write clear and maintainable code first, and then optimize only if necessary, based on profiling and measurement.